Registrar’s Office Mission Statement

 The mission of the Registrar’s Office is to support the educational goals of the College by providing service and information in a timely, accurate, confidential, and helpful manner in accordance with College policies and federal laws.

-The Registrar’s Office is responsible for maintaining the official academic records for Bainbridge State College current and former students.
+The Registrar’s Office is responsible for maintaining the official academic records for ABAC at Bainbridge current and former students.

 FERPA Privacy Act